saurabhvartak1982/aksupgradeguidance/aksupgradedoc.md

 ## Prepare for Upgrade

-AKS Upgrades are usually a very seamless affair.
+AKS upgrades are usually a very seamless affair.
 Due to the resiliency built inside of AKS, and the way AKS upgrade works, one can be assured of minimal impact to their applications during upgrades.
 However, there can be edge scenarios that may result in issues arising out of upgrades.
 Hence it is important that when you decide of your upgrade process - you will need to put some thoughts into how you will be executing the upgrades.
-Some of the decision criteia for performing upgrades are
+Some of the decision criteia for performing upgrades are -

 ### Upgrade Type

 An AKS upgrade can happen in two manner - **User Initiated Upgrade** and **Azure Initiated Upgrade**.

 #### User Initiated Upgrade
 A User Initiated Upgrade is preferred when the owner requires control of the upgrade operations and would want to put checks in place to avoid any unintentional impact due to upgrade.
 This can be done manually, step by step, or a user manually triggers a script/pipeline that will perform the upgrade.
-In either case, the user decides on
+In either case, the user decides on:<br />
-####* When to do the upgrade - Deciding on an upgrade window that has minimal impact on the application.
+**When to do the upgrade** - Deciding on an upgrade window that has minimal impact on the application.
-####* What steps to take before the upgrade - This could be scaling up the cluster and the application relicas to avoid any potential impact, or to turn off any alerts that get triggered due to application replica downtime, etc.
+**What steps to take before the upgrade** - This could be scaling up the cluster and the application replicas to avoid any potential impact, or to turn off any alerts that get triggered due to application replica downtime, etc.
-####* What steps to take after the upgrade - This could be performing regression testing, or scaling the cluster down, or turning on the alerts that were turned off, etc.
+**What steps to take after the upgrade** - This could be performing regression testing, or scaling the cluster down, or turning on the alerts that were turned off, etc.

 Azure provides the following tools for customers to perform User Initiated Upgrade
 * **AKS Kubernetes Release calendar** - To view the upcoming version releases - https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-kubernetes-release-calendar